 Considering the high number of cloud applications that companies use throughout all their departments, it’s almost impossible for the security team to keep track of where they are and who is accessing what across the organization.

 Companies that migrate from on-premise infrastructure to the cloud soon find themselves struggling to maintain visibility of their cloud assets, as each department is given more freedom to deploy and use SaaS and IaaS solutions.
 Hence gaining visibility is the first step for security teams to take control.

 Because the cloud assets reside beyond traditional perimeters, it requires a security solution built specifically for this new environment to provide insights into the inventory and security posture of the cloud assets.

-Use security solutions which included auto-discovery technology through API.
-You will be able to inventory all your network, servers, and workloads without shadow IT risk.
-They allow you to save time and to get a comprehensive view of all your deployments.
-Better still, a full stack security tool that can provide an accurate picture of the correlated risks between on-premise and cloud assets.
+Use security solutions which include auto-discovery technology through API.
+You will be able to have an inventory of all your network, servers, and workloads without shadow IT risk.
+They allow you to save time and provides a comprehensive view of all your deployments.
+Better still, implement a full stack security tool that can provide an accurate single pane of glass view of the correlated risks between on-premise and cloud assets.

 2. Skill up on cloud security